-The Administration for Community Living (ACL) awarded a cooperative agreement to the team of the Oasis Institute, Caregiver Action Network (CAN), the National Association of Area Agencies on Aging (N4A), and Altarum Institute.
-This team is launching a national program, called Community Care Corps, to foster innovative models in which local volunteers assist family caregivers, older adults, or persons with disabilities with non-medical care in their own homes in order to maintain their independence.
+The Administration for Community Living (ACL) awarded a cooperative agreement to the team of the Oasis Institute, Caregiver Action Network (CAN), USAging, and Altarum Institute.
+This team has launched a national program, called Community Care Corps, to foster innovative local models in which volunteers assist family caregivers, older adults, and adults with disabilities with nonmedical care in order to maintain their independence.

-This unprecedented, new program is a great leap forward in helping seniors, persons with disabilities, and family caregivers with much-needed non-medical assistance.
+This unprecedented, new program is a great leap forward in helping seniors, adults with disabilities, and family caregivers with much-needed non-medical assistance.

-Grants will be awarded to local organizations across the country to establish, enhance, or grow model volunteer programs.
-Community Care Corps volunteers will handle simple non-medical tasks, provide companionship, and relieve over-burdened family caregivers, and will offer tremendous benefit to older Americans and their family caregivers.
+Grants are awarded to local organizations across the country to establish, enhance, or grow model volunteer programs.
+Community Care Corps volunteers perform non-medical tasks, provide companionship, and relieve over-burdened family caregivers.
+These services are a tremendous benefit to older Americans and their family caregivers.

-Community Care Corps will help countless families and will have a lasting impact not just on the families and individuals served, but also on those who serve their community as volunteers.
+Community Care Corps helps countless families and will have a lasting impact not just on the families and individuals served, but also on those who serve their community as volunteers.